 What is your Las Vegas vacation going to look like?
 Will you spend your days and nights following the rest of the tourists or will you discover your new favorite spot on and off the Las Vegas strip?
-From dive bars to moody lounges to decadent desserts and off strip gems these are a few of the lesser talked about but very compelling places to visit in Las Vegas.
+Seek out your classic Sin City experience at dive bars, moody lounges, and off-strip gems.
+From pizza to decadent dessert, these are a few of the lesser talked about but very compelling places to visit in Las Vegas.

 Don’t you need a selfie in a bar that serves as a tribute to Evel Knievel while cranking out some of the best pizza in town?